Ship tracking with marine radar from Marine Traffic

 It should be noted that, of course, not all data is always available.
 Especially in recreational boating, it often happens that only the name of the ship, the position, the course, MMSI and the size of the ship are broadcast.

-In order for the data to be evaluated subsequently, an AIS receiving station must be located nearby.
+In order for the data to be subsequently evaluated, an AIS receiving station must be located nearby.
 If no receiver is available, the transmitted data can not be received and then not forwarded.

 Thus, only AIS ships can be tracked, which are located near the coast.
 Even low-flying satellites ("LEO" - Low Earth Orbit) can receive and forward the data.